 The following common predators keep pest numbers in check:

-- Frogs and Toads eat slugs, snails and various insects
+- Frogs, toads, and some species of snakes eat slugs, snails, and various insects

 You can attract various predators to your plot with a few simple planting techniques.
 A few bird feeders will encourage more birds on to your plot.
-A nesting box or wild patch will encourage hedgehogs.
-Lacewings and ladybugs can be encouraged to visit by planting candytuft, sunflowers and marigolds (see our full article on Flowers for Vegetable Gardens for a detailed illustrated guide).
+A ground-level birdbath and some overturned broken pots can attract frogs and toads.
+Lacewings and ladybugs can be encouraged to visit by planting candytuft, sunflowers, and marigolds.

 It is important to check your vegetables for pests on a regular basis.
 A small clump of aphids on your broad beans is nothing to worry about (a healthy plant will shrug off the pests as we might deal with a cold), but if it becomes an infestation, you need to remove it.
 Simply rub the aphids off the plants with your fingers, or blast them with a jet from your hose.
 If the infestation is only small, leave it there.
 Predators will soon hone in on the pests and lay their eggs.
 For example, lacewing and ladybird larvae can eat as many as 150 aphids per day and produce new generations to control your pests next year.